You know what QR Codes are and how to create a QR Code. You just need a QR Code generator to get the job done.

 4. To make lives of citizens easier

-City administrators are constantly (well almost) trying to make the lives of citizens and tourists easier.
-And they are using QR Codes to do it.
+City administrators constantly (well almost) try to make the lives of citizens and tourists easier, and they are now using QR Codes to do it.
+So are Police officers today.

 For example, by scanning QR Codes citizens can register a digital complaint with the local authorities.
 Or commuters can remain safe by getting sensitive information of their trip.
 Or tourists can get detailed information about a point-of-interest.